SKHX/SKHX/README.md

 - 👋 Hi, I’m @SKHX, you can call me Elie, after a 2 year experience living in Manila, Phillipines, i went back to my home country, France.
+I have a background as an IT support tech.
 - 👀 I’m interested in front-end web dev
 - 🌱 I’m currently learning html/css/js and would probably at some point learn Python and Go
 - 💞️ I’m looking to collaborate on any educational project.